OdiNomina/SweetTooth/readme.md

+A playground for trying things out, learning, and thinking ahead.

 Version 2.0.0 (tag v2.0.0) Swing-GUI implementation

 Inspired by the game Jawbreaker, which is used as a practice project in “Java ist auch eine Insel” by Christian Ullenboom.